-Today, though the organized crime syndicate as he knew it has all but dissolved, Carmine Persico is still the boss at least in name.
-Of course, there isn’t much for him to do in the way of actual leadership these days, so he’s been forced to find alternative pastimes.
+Though the organized crime syndicate as he knew it had all but dissolved, Carmine Persico remained boss, at least in name, until he died.
+Of course, there wasn’t much for him to do in the way of actual leadership, so he was forced to find alternative pastimes.

-Finally, Persico was moved to his current address, the medium-security Federal Correctional Complex in Butner, N.C.
-He’s got 32 years left until he has the possibility of release and should he survive to age 117, the man also nicknamed “Immortal” could see the light of day again.
+Finally, Persico was moved to his final destination, the medium-security Federal Correctional Complex in Butner, N.C.
+He had 31 years left until the possibility of release, and had he survived to the age of 117, the man also nicknamed “Immortal” could’ve seen the light of day again.

-For now, he spends his time regaling fellow inmates with tales from his past, learning new card games, and watching 60 Minutes with his good friend Bernie Madoff.
+In the end, he spent his time regaling fellow inmates with tales from his past, learning new card games, and watching 60 Minutes with his good friend Bernie Madoff.